Category: Extreme Home-Do-Over

 Seriously, the tubes in the drive-thru were flying in and out of the

-the kids won’t go to sleep, unless I provide them proof that their
+tube-flinging thing and all h…e…double hockey sticks broke out and the kids won’t go to sleep, unless I provide them proof that their father is indeed alive and well and not looking like a crispy critter.

 Silence.